 Open an Image in other Apps or Services

 If you’d like to send your image to another application or service, that’s easy too.
 Aurora HDR 2018 integrates with several other applications and web services to make sharing your finished photo (or a work in-progress) fast and simple.
 Just click the Share Image… button at the top left corner of the application.
+Depending upon your platform, different options may be shown.

 - Mail – Attach a JPEG to a mail message